housing advice

 What can I do about students being noisy at night in halls?

-Contact security who will inform Residential Services and may also contact the Police.
-You should also contact the Residential Services team to discuss the matter in confidence.
+Contact Security who will inform the Residential Life team and may also contact the Police.
+You should also contact the Residential Life team to discuss the matter in confidence.
 You may be required to make a confidential statement, stating who you saw taking the drugs and where.
-Residential Services will take the appropriate action.
+Residential Life will take the appropriate action.
 It is helpful to know as soon as this takes place so we can take the appropriate action.

 Back to top